 When choosing trees to plant in our gardens and other areas of land in Saltford, there are some important considerations.
 For the long term health of the tree and to ensure the tree supports our local ecosystem (i.e. especially invertebrates many of which are undergoing widespread and complete loss in southern England and which are also important natural food for birds), it is helpful to choose native species that are appropriate for the soil and weather conditions for this part of NE Somerset.

 A tree may be described as native to Britain, but that does not follow that it would be suitable for Saltford.
-For example trees suitable for low nutrient soils such as are often found in upland, acid areas, e.g. Rowan and Silver Birch, do not naturally occur in Saltford's lowland, calcareous high-nutrient soil.
+For example trees suitable for low nutrient soils such as are often found in upland, acid areas, e.g. Silver Birch, do not naturally occur in Saltford's lowland, calcareous high-nutrient soil.

 Here we have listed native trees ecologically appropriate to Saltford (this list is not exhaustive but captures the majority of such trees).
 The scientific names are given to make sure the appropriate British species is chosen rather than a potentially unsuitable continental species:-